 Over the Neponset River from Boston, Milton reminds me of Newton in a lot of ways… only it’s a few hundred thousand dollars cheaper.
-The schools are good, and there are sprawling, historic, multimillion-dollar estates — but also dense pockets of not-outrageously-priced homes on tree-lined streets with sidewalks.
+The schools are great — they even offer full French immersion programs — and there are sprawling, historic, multimillion-dollar estates, but also dense pockets of not-outrageously-priced homes on tree-lined streets with sidewalks.
 There’s bucolic beauty in the 6,000-acre Blue Hills Reservation, plus the more bustling commercial districts of East Milton Square and Lower Mills.

 - Median home price: $770,000